francescopeluso/first_dotfiles_i3-gaps/README.md

 - Python

 ## Tips for the install
-I recommend you to download this repo, and copy all of its content in your home folder, then, restart your X session.
+For install this customization, I recommend you to clone this repo, and copy all of its content in your home folder, then, restart your X session.